-Most of the better restaurants and bars are centred in and around Senggigi with some additional eateries located in Mataram.
-There are also plenty of local warungs serving typical Lombok dishes such as Nasi Campur or Ayam Taliwang – the food is usually very tasty and often quite spicy; hygiene can be a little hit-or-miss.
+Most of the better restaurants and bars are around Senggigi with some located in Mataram.
+There are plenty of local warungs serving typical Lombok dishes such as Nasi Campur or Ayam Taliwang – the food is usually very tasty and often quite spicy.

 Square - Restaurant & Lounge (Senggigi) – Open and airy with a contemporary design, theme and menu.
 Serving some of the best western food in Lombok, from juicy imported steaks to succulent fish dishes, their extensive menu will have you coming back for more.

 Asano (Mataram) – For fans of Masakan Padang (Padang cuisine) this long-time favourite is a must.
-Located opposite the side entrance to Mataram Mall, you can expect to find some of the best Beef Rendang in Lombok along with all the usual array of dishes that fill the window of this 24hr restaurant.
+Located opposite the side entrance to Mataram Mall, you can expect to find some of the best Beef Rendang in Lombok along with all the usual array of dishes at this 24hr restaurant.

 Laut Biru Restaurant (Selong Belanak) – Part of Sempiak Villas this excellent restaurant & bar serves great food with stunning views over Selong Belanak beach.
 If you’re in the south don’t miss the opportunity to dine here.